JordanHC/waterloo-gatsby/src/pages/latest-news/save-waterloo-dock-on-the-roger-phillips-show.md

 description: >
   Today the Save Waterloo Dock Campaign Team spoke on the Roger Phillips Show, sharing our website and contact details and bringing Liverpool People up to date with what’s happening.
+It's all good!
 ---
-It’s all good.
 Our research team are doing great in preparation for our challenge in terms of what we believe is a flawed process and if it comes to it, judicial review.

 We are now aware that Historic England wrote to Liverpool City Council in January 2019, a six page warning, in summary it highlighted: